sep/ots-ai-tutorial/nlp/README.md

 ## Exercise 3 - Paragraph Level Analysis

+Often we don't care about single sentences when analyzing text.
+We care about tweets and blog posts and books.
+VADER is capable of doing paragraph (and beyond) level analysis.
+In this exercise, we'll look at the default implementation of paragraph level analysis in VADER and consider how sentence order impacts the performance of the analysis.

 ## Exercise 4 - What if I disagree with VADER?

 VADER is a lovely & useful tool, but it's also *certainly* **Research